neabry/dev-test-app/README.md

 ## Linting

-In the root directory for linting server code: `npx eslint . --ext .js,.ts`

-In the `client` sub-directory for linting client code: `npx eslint . --ext .js,.ts,.jsx,.tsx`
+Run `npm run lint` in the root or `client` directory to lint that respective part of the project.

 ## Testing